A mobile app prototype aimed at helping college students better organize their lives.

 Figma, Miro, Illustrator, Microsoft Teams, Discord, Google Meet

 This is my “take” on a project given to students in an Interaction Design I class at Kennesaw State University.
-The goal of the class is to introduce interaction designers-in-training to a design methodology.
+The goal of the class is to introduce interaction designers-in-training to a design method.
 We teach Alan Cooper's Goal-Directed Design (GDD) because it's a method that has been re-purposed by other methods in addition to being a fantastic teaching tool for students because it covers the full range of what an interaction designer might do in a career.